DataDog/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 | `process.pid`         | Process PID                           | 7.33          |

 ## CIDR and IP range
 CIDR and IP matching is possible in SECL.
-One can use operator such as `in`, `not in`, `allin` combined with CIDR or IP notations.
+One can use operators such as `in`, `not in`, or `allin` combined with CIDR or IP notations.

 Such rules can be written as follows: